Ankushpainuly/netflix-gpt/README.md

 npm run build

+🙏 Acknowledgements

-Built while learning from Akshay Saini’s Namaste React Course
+- Built while learning from Akshay Saini’s Namaste React Course

-Inspired by Netflix UI and powered by TMDB & OpenAI
+- Inspired by Netflix UI and powered by TMDB & OpenAI

 ✨ Built with ❤️ using React, Firebase, TMDB & OpenAI